Facts about our guide dogs

-- Socialisation: At approximately 9 weeks of age, each puppy is placed with a wonderful volunteer Puppy Walker.
-Puppy Walkers help pups develop the confidence and behaviour needed for the future.
+- Socialisation: At approximately 9 weeks of age, each puppy is placed with a wonderful volunteer Puppy Raiser.
+Puppy Raisers help pups develop the confidence and behaviour needed for the future.
 They introduce the puppies to situations guide dogs may face.

-- Training: After around 12 months with a Puppy Walker, the budding guide dog returns to the Blind Foundation Guide Dog centre for six months’ intensive training and assessment.
+- Training: After around 12 months with a Puppy Raiser, the budding guide dog returns to the Blind Foundation Guide Dog centre for six months’ intensive training and assessment.

 - Working: once a dog is trained, they’re matched with a person who is blind or has low vision, who becomes their handler.
 Together as a team, they can work for up to 9 years before the guide dog retires.